 Doubleview Gold Corp Sets New Records in Exploration at Hat Polymetallic Deposit

-Vancouver, November 7, 2023 - Doubleview Gold Corp.
-(TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) (the "Company or "Doubleview") is pleased to announce a remarkable achievement in 2023.
-With an impressive 10,170 meters drilled this year, the Company has not only surpassed records but also illuminated the extraordinary potential of the Hat Polymetallic deposit in the Golden Triangle of British Columbia.
+VANCOUVER, November 8, 2023 - Doubleview Gold Corp.
+(TSX.V:DBG)(OTCQB:DBLVF)(GERMANY:A1W038) (the "Company or "Doubleview") is pleased to announce a remarkable achievement in 2023.
+With an impressive 10,320 meters drilled this year, the Company has not only surpassed records but also illuminated the extraordinary potential of the Hat Polymetallic deposit in the Golden Triangle of British Columbia.
 The drilling campaign is ongoing.

 Doubleview's mission has been clear: